katsutoo/perissables/docs/architecture.md

 - Validate inputs and reject illegal transitions.
 - Broadcast authoritative state snapshots and semantic events.
 - Handle reconnect, resync, and multiplayer session lifecycle.
+- Snapshot active sessions to durable storage so restarts and deploys do not destroy runs.

 ## Headless game_core Rule